mda-primetr/chang.hepatic.nanoparticle.uptake/README.md

 ## Usage
 1. Open the corresponding R project (`.Rproj`) in RStudio.
 2. Load relevant data from the `data/` folder.
+Start with create_phyloseq.r if you would like to recreate phyloseq object.
+This is not required for other script files.
 3. Run analysis scripts from the `scripts/` directory.
 4. Process and visualize microbiome data accordingly.